Numerical Scattering Amplitudes with pySecDec: Usage examples and comparison to the previous version

 \subsubsection{6-loop two-point function}

 The \texttt{bubble6L} example consists of the 6-loop 2-point integral shown in \ref{fig:6Lbubble}.
 The pole coefficients are given analytically in Eq.~(A3) of Ref.~\cite{Kompaniets:2017yct} (at $p^2=-p_E^2=-1$, where $p_E$ is the external momentum in Euclidean space).
-We note that the decomposition method {\tt `geometric'} needs to be used, as the method {\tt `iterative'} leads to an infinite recursion.
-The analytic result is given by
+The decomposition method {\tt `geometric'} is the default and recommended decomposition method in version 1.6.
+In this example it is mandatory to use a geometric decomposition because {\tt `iterative'} leads to an infinite recursion.
+Usually the geometric decomposition method produces the fewest sectors.
+However, for graphs with very high symmetry, the iterative method can occasionally produce fewer sectors than the geometric method as it does not destroy symmetries when one of the Feynman parameters is eliminated using the $\delta$-constraint.
+More information about the various decomposition methods can be found in Refs.~\cite{Borowka:2015mxa,Borowka:2017idc,Schlenk:2016cwf} and in the code documentation.